martin-olivier/vangelis/README.md

 bad
 [END]
 ```
 Then execute `IO_Tester` with the file containing the tests as first argument.
-You can add `-details` as second argument to display the real and the expected output when a test fails.
+You can add `-d` or `--details` as second argument to display the real and the expected output when a test fails.
 ![Details](exemples/exemple.png)